JumboLove/big-ten-after-dark/README.md

-# Big Ten After Dark
+# Big 10 After Dark

-## A silly site to celebrate and scorn Big Ten from sea to boiling sea
+## A silly site to celebrate and scorn Big 10 from sea to boiling sea

 Very much a site in progress.
 Built with [Space Madness](https://spacemadness.dev/)